SenayYakut/s.y/README.md

 ## Requirements

-Familarity with Some basic Git commands are:
+Familiarity with Some basic Git commands are:
 ```
 git status
 git add